-A spot of touch-up paint now and then may take a few minutes and save hours of rust repair ten years from now.
+A spot of touch-up paint now and then may take a few minutes and save hours of rust repair 10 years from now.
 Read on for step by step instructions, or check out our video tutorial below.

-You’ll need the following materials for this job:
+You’ll need the following tools and materials for this job: